Cooking With Ayeh

 • Add the kashk mixture (refer to notes) or use sour cream or Greek yoghurt.
 Stir through, it should be nice and creamy

 • Allow to slightly cool and serve in a bowl.
 Garnish with some extra kashk and additional garnish (optional).
-Serve with fresh Persian or pita bread and enjoy!
+Serve with fresh Barbari Bread (Persian flatbread) and enjoy!

 Notes